 Spectral analysis investigates the distribution of frequency components of a time series.
 Available in Excel using the XLSTAT add-on statistical software.

-Spectral analysis allows transforming a time series into its coordinates in the space of frequencies, and then to analyze its characteristics in this space.
+Spectral analysis allows transforming a time series (time signal) into its coordinates in the space of frequencies, and then to analyze its characteristics in this space.
 The magnitude and phase can be extracted from the coordinates.
 It is then possible to build representations such as the periodogram or the spectral density, and to test if the series is stationary.
 By studying the spectral density, seasonal components and/or noise can be identified.
 Spectral analysis is a very general method used in a variety of domains.

 The spectral representation of a time series Xt, (t=1,…,n), decomposes Xt into a sum of sinusoidal components with uncorrelated random coefficients.
 From there we can obtain decomposition the autocovariance and autocorrelation functions into sinusoids.